-The Storehouse Oakdale flats ($60)- The Storehouse Flats come in a lot of metallics and colors and conform to your foot shape after several wears (see my review here).
+The Storehouse Flats ($75)- The Storehouse Flats come in a lot of metallics and colors and conform to your foot shape after several wears (see my review here).
 This small shop will require planning ahead as they take preorders once a month and then fulfill those orders over a 6 week period.
 But for the price point and minimalist qualities are a great option.
 I recommend following them on Facebook and Insta to stay up to date.
 Use code ANYA for $5 off & a free bag

 Yosi Samra Samara 2.0 flats ($89) – These are your best bet if you are in a time crunch since they are available on Amazon (some colors are $50!), but they have the narrowest toe box of all the shoes listed here (excepting the Cinderollies below, which are comparable).
-I wore them for a few years and am just starting to grow out of them because of my toe spread.
-You can buy them directly from Yosi Samra or on Zappos as well, Just keep in mind that not all their shoes are minimalist friendly (the ones I link to are the best option).
+I wore them for a few years, but eventually ditched them for wider toe boxes.
+You can buy them directly from Yosi Samra or on Zappos as well, Just keep in mind that not all Yosi Samra shoes are minimalist friendly (the ones I link to are the best option).

 Cinderollies ($14) By far the cheapest formal flat out there, Cinderollies are also very minimal.
 The toe box is pretty small, but for the price they may be just right for a one-time fancy occasion.
 My review here.